 When the network is stable the root and the designated ports are in the forwarding state, whereas the alternate and backup ports are in the discarding state.
 Upon a topology change the new RSTP port roles allow a fast transition of an alternate port into the forwarding state.

-STP non root bridge generates its own configuration message only when it receives one on its root port.
+Configuration messages as ?keep-alive?STP non root bridge generates its own configuration message only when it receives one on its root port.
 RSTP bridge on the contrary, generates a configuration message every hello time even if it does not receive one on its root port.

 If RSTP bridge does not receive any configuration message from its neighbor bridge within a period of time that equals three hello time, it assumes it has lost connection with that neighbor.
 This way the configuration messages provide a ?keep-alive? mechanism allowing rapid failure detection and fast re-convergence time.

-When STP bridge detects a topology change it does not immediately delete old information from its filtering database.
+Faster aging of filtering database entriesWhen STP bridge detects a topology change it does not immediately delete old information from its filtering database.
 Instead, it generates a topology change notification (TCN) message and sends it towards the root bridge.
 Even when it receives on its root port, configuration message which TC flag is on, it still does not delete the old information.
 It first changes its long aging timer to a shorter one and only when the timer expires the old entries are deleted (unless they have been refreshed).

 The RSTP bridge, in contrast, deletes old filtering database entries immediately after it has detected a topology change.
 In addition, instead of sending a TCN message towards the root bridge when a topology change is detected, RSTP bridge generates its own configuration message with TC flag set and sends it to other bridges.